Western States 100 Mile Endurance Run: I think I can, I think I can…

 Did I ever think of dropping out?

 NO!
 “NFNO” was on a Post-It on my car’s dash – short for “Not Finishing, Not an Option.”
-I had always said through the last six months of training that if nothing else, I can walk really fast and they would have to drag my sorry butt from the course.
+I had always said through the last six months of training that if nothing else, I can walk really fast.
+And, I always added, they would have to drag my sorry butt from the course.
 If I was too thrashed to run for a segment, which I sometimes was, I’d break into a power walk.
 Those became breaks to eat (oh yummy, another Tums tablet), drink, adjust clothes or apply lube to spots, which I did liberally to some … er … uh … personal places and hope no one was watching.
 Like my mother.
 Hi, Mom!

 Did I ever doubt my finish?

 Once, well, maybe twice, OK, OK, maybe three times, but only briefly since my TB self wouldn’t let those thoughts linger.
-Coming into the Last Chance aid station at about mile 43, I had gained about four pounds, indicating a slight sodium deficiency that could build to hyponatremia and sickness if I didn’t watch it.
+Coming into the Last Chance aid station at about mile 43, I had gained about four pounds.
+That indicatied a slight sodium deficiency that could build to hyponatremia and sickness if I didn’t watch it.
 The nurse looked me in the eye and said, “I’m not worried about it, but listen to me.
 Take TWO salt tablets per hour ’til sunset.
-I left with three chunks of PayDay candy bar in one pocket, a GU in my bra, a chunk of watermelon in one hand, and a piece of potato dipped in salt in the other (lunch of champions!), and I was already feeling some deep fatigue.
+I left with three chunks of PayDay candy bar in one pocket, a GU in my bra, a chunk of watermelon in one hand, and a piece of potato dipped in salt in the other (lunch of champions!).
+I was already feeling some deep fatigue.
 By the time I made it a few miles down the road, I was beginning to feel nauseated.
 The next stretch was the hardest thing I have ever done.
-Shortly, I had about a 40-minute downhill singletrack run to a creek (at my current slow pace), which I would cross and have one of the most unrelenting climbs of the event – up to Devil’s Thumb at about mile 48 –a steep climb guaranteed stifling in a breezeless canyon in the late afternoon.
+Shortly, I had about a 40-minute downhill singletrack run to a creek (at my current slow pace), which I would cross.
+Then, I would have one of the most unrelenting climbs of the event – up to Devil’s Thumb at about mile 48 –a steep climb guaranteed stifling in a breezeless canyon in the late afternoon.

 Pass the barf bag